 Join The Future: UK Bleep & Bass 1988-91 is a compilation album inspired by Matt Anniss’s definitive book on bleep techno and the early years of UK bass music culture.
-It will be released on March 27th 2020 via Cease & Desist, a new compilation-focused label from Optimo’s JD Twitch.
+It was released in April 2020 via Cease & Desist, a new compilation-focused label from Optimo’s JD Twitch.

-The album will be available on vinyl (2xLP, limited edition purple vinyl 2xLP) and digital download.
-It is currently available to pre-order from the following stores:
+The album is available on vinyl (2xLP, limited edition purple vinyl 2xLP) and digital download.
+Physical copies are currently available to order from the following stores:

 Please note that every copy of the vinyl version ships with a code to download the expanded digital edition of the album.